P05BB

 Can I clear this code without replacing the thermostat?

-You can clear it, but it will return if the thermostat or sensor fault persists.
-Verify the root cause before clearing.
+You can clear it, but it will return if the thermostat or sensor fault persists, so verify the root cause before clearing.

 Does driving in cold weather cause this code?

-Extreme cold can slow warm-up but should not set this code under normal operating conditions.
-If it appears regularly in cold weather, the thermostat or sensor is likely marginal.
+Extreme cold can slow warm-up but should not set this code under normal conditions; if it appears regularly in cold weather, the thermostat or sensor is likely marginal.

 Is this code harmful to my engine?

-Not directly in the short term, but prolonged open-loop operation increases fuel dilution of engine oil and deposits on injectors and valves over time.
+Not directly in the short term, but prolonged open-loop operation increases fuel dilution of the oil and deposits on injectors and valves over time.

 Disabling P05BB in software